 Given a set of sequences of identical length, either unweighted, weighted, or ranked, kpLogo enumerates all possible k-mers of user-specified lengths, evaluates their presence at each position in all input sequences, and reports their enrichment and depletion at each position as determined using an appropriate statistical model.
-To visualize the results, kpLogo generates a new type of logo plot called the k-mer logo, in which at each position the most significant k-mer is plotted vertically with the total height scaled to its P value (log10 transformed) or test statistics, as appropriate.
+To visualize the results, kpLogo generates a unique type of logo plot called the k-mer logo, in which at each position the most significant k-mer is plotted vertically with the total height scaled to its P value (log10 transformed) or test statistics, as appropriate.
 In addition to k-mer logo, kpLogo also generates logo plots for monomer frequency and information content.

-The diagram below highlights two overlapping CNNC motifs at position 17 or 18 that are important for human microRNA processing (see Examples):
+The diagram below highlights two overlapping CNNC motifs at specific positions within primary transcripts of human microRNAs, which are important for microRNA processing (see Examples):

 Xuebing Wu and David Bartel (2017) kpLogo: positional k-mer analysis reveals hidden specificity in biological sequences, see preprint in bioRxiv.

 Copyright (c) 2017 Xuebing Wu